Verma314/haskell-snippets/README.md

 List comprehension is the exact same thing, list is a monad, we pass it to the list comprehension, the function acts on the individual elements inside the list, and returns their transformed version inside the list itself.

--- todo: how to combine these  _select, _join, _where functions